 Many dental concerns and problems arise after normal business hours.
-Injuries and toothaches often don’t wait for a convenient time for you and your family dentist to schedule.
-An emergency dentist in Brooklyn has to treat many painful and frustrating conditions on a walk-in basis.
+Injuries and toothaches rarely wait for a convenient time for you and your family dentist to make an appointment.
+The dentist has to treat many painful and frustrating conditions on a walk-in basis.
 Our dentists should be able to schedule you for an emergency dental service within 24 hours and also open on Saturdays.

-There are many different reasons that require urgent dental care.
-From an injury to your natural teeth to complications with dental hardware to accidents involving your soft tissue, dental emergencies can vary.
+There are numerous reasons why people seek emergency care.
+Dental emergencies can range from damage to your natural teeth to complications with dental hardware to accidents involving your soft tissue.
 Fortunately, Broadway Family Dental is there when you need them.

-- Toothaches usually are caused by an untreated cavity, an injury or problems from previous dental work.
-If you suddenly develop a toothache, make a dental appointment as soon as possible.
-If you’re in significant pain, swab the area with clove oil, apply cold compresses and take over-the-counter pain relievers.
+- Toothaches are typically caused by an untreated cavity, an injury, or problems from previous dental treatment.
+If you suddenly have a toothache, schedule an appointment with your dentist as soon as possible.
+If you’re in a lot of pain, swab the affected area with clove oil, apply cold compresses and take over-the-counter pain relievers.

-- Broken, chipped or fractured tooth.
-Injuries or hard, abrasive foods can cause broken, chipped or fractured teeth.
-After washing the tooth carefully, save any pieces and apply gauze if there’s bleeding.
+- Broken, chipped, or fractured tooth.
+Can be caused by injuries or hard, abrasive foods.
+After gently washing the tooth, save any pieces and apply gauze if there’s bleeding.
 Pain can be relieved with cold compresses and over-the-counter medications.

 - Knocked-out tooth.
-Carefully rinse tooth but do not remove any attached tissue.
-Place tooth in a cup of milk and go immediately to your emergency dentist in Brooklyn.
+Rinse the teeth gently but do not remove any attached tissue.
+Place the tooth in a cup of milk and see your dentist right away.

 - Extruded or partially dislodged tooth.
-A tooth that’s partially knocked out often occurs from injury.
-Apply cold compresses and use over-the-counter medication until you can reach your dentist.
+Injury is a common cause of a partially knocked-out tooth.
+Apply cold compresses and take over-the-counter pain relievers until you can see your dentist.